DraconDev/azumi/FRAMEWORK_COMPARISON.md

 -   ✅ You are building a SaaS, Content Platform, or E-commerce site.
 -   ✅ You prioritize **Performance (TTI/LCP)** above all else.
 -   ✅ You want the **Safety of Rust** without the complexity of WASM.
--   ✅ You want to minimize cloud costs.
+-   ✅ You understand that "Pure SSR" is a trap and want a framework that grows with you.

 **Choose Next.js if:**